hannotify/hanno.codes/_drafts/java-26.md

 #### JEP 517: HTTP/3 for the HTTP Client API

-Since Java 11, a modern HTTP client API is part of the Java Platform.
+Since Java 11, a modern HTTP client API is available within the Java Platform.
 It supports both HTTP/1.1 and HTTP/2 and was designed to potentially support future versions as well.
 In its current form, the API assumes HTTP/2 by default, but it can revert to HTTP/1.1 should the target server not support a newer HTTP version.

 The code example below demonstrates the ease of use and protocol agnosticity of the API: